doctest/doctest/scripts/random_dev_notes.md

     also filters and options!
     also in the console reporter!

-make a test where we exit due to an exception but re-enter the test case because of other subcases

 flip the xml output switch & commit the sources check coverage